D-Chandrahas/terminal-snake/README.md

-# Build instructions for windows 10
+# Build instructions for Windows 10
 - Make sure you have `MinGW-w64` on your system.
 - Make sure also have `ncursesw` libraries and `pkg-config` installed.
 - Make sure your `PATH` environment variable is set correctly. (to use `gcc` and other tools)